-Stocks have no maturity; there is no expiration date.
+Stocks have no maturity or expiration date.
 The company you purchase stock in does not guarantee repayment of your investment at any time or the payment of dividends.
 However, because you become a part owner when you purchase stock, if the company makes a profit, so do you.